aseel1/molecule-s-_builder_VR/README.md

   If you're using VR, configure XR settings:
   - Go to **Edit > Project Settings > XR Plug-in Management**.
   - Enable **OpenXR** for your target platform (e.g., Windows, Android).
+  - **VR Controls Configuration Note**:
+     Additional changes are required to configure the VR controls (e.g., movements and interaction).
+    These configurations must be done manually at the programmer level within Unity:
+    Customize the movement controls and actions for VR as per the project needs.
+    Ensure the correct input mappings for VR controllers.

 ### 5. Build and Play